 reactions to the medicines used to help you relax during the procedure.
 Other possible

-- A problem called Horner’s syndrome, which is caused by nerve injury, and leads to
+A problem called Horner syndrome.
+This is caused by nerve injury and leads to eyelid

-You may have other risks, based on your specific medical condition.
-Be sure to talk
+You may have other risks, based on your specific health condition.
+Talk with your